Pablo Honey: Critical reception

 In the United States, "Creep" drew parallels with Nirvana, with some describing Radiohead as the "British Nirvana".
 Billboard said the lyrics had "enough bite to make it on their own" despite the U2 comparisons.
 In a mixed review, Mario Mundoz of the Los Angeles Times wrote that it "doesn't really deliver anything you haven't heard before" but "does offer clever lyrics and good hooks".
-Robert Christgau of The Village Voice did not recommend the album, but named "Creep" a "choice cut".
-Rolling Stone wrote that the album's charm originates from its guitar work, song structures, melodies, and choruses that invoke a "pop appeal".
+Robert Christgau of The Village Voice did not recommend Pablo Honey, but named "Creep" a "choice cut".
+Rolling Stone wrote that the album's charm originates from its guitar work, song structures, melodies, and choruses with "pop appeal".